Lon Chaney: The Beginning

 It was here that he started his second career as a film actor.
-He became famous for his ability to create human monsters, and his two most famous roles were The Hunchback of Notre Dame and The Phantom of the Opera, which were both silent films.
-He portrayed torture souls with macabre physical defects.
+He became famous for his ability to create human monsters, and his two most famous roles were the titular characters in The Hunchback of Notre Dame and The Phantom of the Opera, which were both silent films.
+He portrayed tortured souls with macabre physical defects.

 His talent to turn himself into a combination of likable grotesqueness was rare.
 He was labeled “A Man of a Thousand Faces.”
-What is even more impressive about his situation is in the 1920’s when he was creating the characters there were no makeup artists like today.
-Lon Chaney was his own makeup artist.
+What is even more impressive about his situation is in the 1920s when he was creating the characters, there were no makeup artists like today.
+Chaney was his own makeup artist.
 He created the defects on himself.

 Most actors disguised themselves with fake mustaches, wigs, or beards.
 Chaney’s ability to change his physical appearance caught the eye of directors.
 In 1920, he was cast in the movie Outside the Law where he played two characters.
 One of the characters was killed by his other character in a shootout.

-The love story of Quasimodo the Hunchback intertwined with terror and drama peeked everyone’s curiosity and tugged at their heartstrings.
+The love story of Quasimodo the Hunchback intertwined with terror and drama piqued everyone’s curiosity and tugged at their heartstrings.
 The picture turned out to be one of the most profitable silent movies.
-It made what would be equivalent to 3 ½ million dollars in today’s money.
+It made what would be equivalent to 3 1/2 million dollars in today’s money.

 He achieved the deformities by using wax to build up portions of the face and paint and makeup to create shadows and marks.